ThirdEyeSqueegee/CLibNGPluginTemplate/README.md

 - Clone the repository
 - Optional:
-  - Run `cd .\CLibNGPluginTemplate\`
+  - Run `cd CLibNGPluginTemplate`
-  - Run `py .\project_setup.py\` (requires [Python 3.12+](https://www.python.org/download/pre-releases/))
+  - Run `py project_setup.py` (requires [Python 3.12+](https://www.python.org/download/pre-releases/))
-  - Enter your project name (in CamelCase)
-  - Select how you want to fetch CommonLibSSE-NG:
-    - Local instance (default): Use CommonLibSSE-NG from the path defined in the `CommonLibSSEPath` environment variable
-    - Submodule: Use CommonLibSSE-NG as a git submodule
+- You should run `update_baselines.py` periodically to make sure vcpkg is fetching the latest versions of CommonLibSSE-NG and other dependencies

 ## Building your project